 Hi!
 I’m Kellyn Roth, the author of this blog.
 I hope you enjoyed it, are enjoying it, and will continue to enjoy it in the future!

 A few things about me that you ought to know before you start reading my posts.
 First (and probably most importantly, as this is kinda why I started my blog), I’m a writer.
-I generally pen historical fiction, sometimes with Christian themes and always from a Christian worldview.
+I generally pen historical fiction, but I’ve been known to dabble about, like many Indie authors tend to.

 I live on a ranch in the foothills of the Cascade Mountains with my parents, two little brothers, cat (Sparrow, my loyal reading companion), faithful border collies (girl’s-best-friend Gidget and ridiculous Riley), and assorted cows and chickens.